greatcan11/Interactive-Lab-Hub/Lab 1/README.md

 >
 > ![](images/Sketch2.png)
 >
 > The first design was a disk to attach at the bottom of the mug, as suggested by Caitlin.
 However, many mugs are opaque and the very thin lining at the bottom would not bring as much attention.
 Thus, I changed the design to only have the handle change different colors, since majority of mugs have plain handles.
 However, many mugs have different types of curves that would make it hard to manufacture an accessory that can easily fit any mug handle.
-THus, my final design consists of only part of the handle being covered with the accessory.
+Thus, my final design consists of only part of the handle being covered with the accessory.
 That way, this accessory is like a strap that can be easily attached and adjusted to any mug handle.

 ### Part F. Costume the Device and Record the Interaction
 > To costume the device, I used tin foil to act as the accessory.
 I cut a strip and wrapped it around my mug handle.
 By placing it in front of the tinkerbelle color changing screen, the reflective properties from the tin foil will make it look like the handle accessory is changing.
 The prototype interaction can be found [here](https://drive.google.com/file/d/14BjKpWOnsErzb6d9Zc4ojP_A0GEVWfEa/view?usp=sharing).